St. Peter's Church, Copenhagen: Sepulchral chapels

 The church has an extensive complex of sepulchral chapels which was commenced in 1643 and not completed until 1681-83 when Hans van Steenwinckel the Youngest completed a three wing chapel towards Larslejstræde.
 The complex contains numerous tombs and epitaphs of important German families in Denmark.
-Beneath the tombs contain the sarcofages of the most distinguished family members while other coffins are placed in three to four layers in underground crypts.
+Individual chapels contain sarcophagi of the most affluent deceased while other coffins are placed in three to four layers in underground crypts.

-Many of the chapels are made by Johannes Wiedewelt and Andreas Weidenhaupt.
+Many of the grave monuments were made by Johannes Wiedewelt and Andreas Weidenhaupt.
 Amongst the chapels lies the idyllic 'herb garden' (urtegården).